 David thinks this is more than just style—it reflects some deeper truths about each country’s culture.
 “I think there’s a reason people have these stereotypes and say Canadians are overly nice.
 It’s wrapped up in the formality Canada got from being a part of the Commonwealth.
 Americans are rebels, so their whole thing is rebellion.”

 While that may be a simplistic view of the differences in culture, it’s possible that he’s not far off.
+Americans are generally more individualistic than people from other countries, as evidenced by our belief in hard work and in individual liberties.

 People to People